R. A. B. Mynors: Corpus Christi College, Oxford

 In 1953, Mynors was appointed Corpus Christi Professor of Latin and could thus return to Oxford to succeed Eduard Fraenkel.
 At the time, there was no precedent for such a move between senior chairs at Oxford and Cambridge.
 Most of his work as an editor of Latin texts took place during this second period at Oxford.
-Working for the Oxford Classical Texts series, he produced critical editions of the complete works of Catullus (1958) and Vergil (1969), and of Pliny the Younger's Epistulae (1963).
+Working for the Oxford Classical Texts series, he produced critical editions of the complete works of Catullus (1958) and Virgil (1969), and of Pliny the Younger's Epistulae (1963).
 Though focusing on classical subjects, he continued to work on manuscripts as a curator at the Bodleian Library.
 In the 17 years he spent at the college, Mynors sought to maintain its position as a centre of excellence in the Classics and fostered contacts with a new generation of Latinists, including E. J. Kenney, Wendell Clausen, Leighton Durham Reynolds, R. J. Tarrant and Michael Winterbottom.

 Retirement and death

 In 1970, Mynors retired from his teaching duties and relocated to his estate at Treago Castle.
 In addition to an intense dedication to arboriculture, his retirement saw work on a commentary on Vergil's Georgics, which was published posthumously in 1990.
 He translated the correspondence of the humanist Desiderius Erasmus for the University of Toronto Press, and maintained an interest in the nearby Hereford Cathedral, serving as the chairman of the Friends of the Cathedral from 1979 to 1984.
 In 1980, the cathedral's parish set up a fund in Mynors's name to acquire a collection of rare books.

-On 17 October 1989, Mynors was killed in a road accident outside Hereford on his way back from a day working on the cathedral's manuscripts.
+On 17 October 1989, Mynors was killed in a road accident outside Hereford on his way back from working on the cathedral's manuscripts.
 He was buried at St Weonards.
 Meryl Jancey, the cathedral's Honorary Archivist, later revealed that Mynors had on the same day expressed his delight about his own scholarly work on the death of Bede: "He told me he was glad that he had translated for the Oxford Medieval Texts the account of Bede's death, and that Bede had not ceased in what he saw as his work for God until the very end."